GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 ## Connecting to GraphQL APIs

-[**HTTP Client**](https://gatographql/extensions/http-client/) also provides convenience function fields to connect to a GraphQL API:

-- `_sendGraphQLHTTPRequest`: Execute a GraphQL query against the provided endpoint, and retrieve the response as a JSON object

-This fields accepts those inputs expected by GraphQL (the query, variables and operation name), and already converts the response to `JSONObject`.

 (As the Mailchimp API doesn't support GraphQL, we switch to a different API for this example.)

+[**HTTP Client**](https://gatographql/extensions/http-client/) also provides a function field to conveniently connect to GraphQL APIs.

+Field `_sendGraphQLHTTPRequest` accepts those inputs expected by GraphQL (the query, variables and operation name), executes the GraphQL query against the provided endpoint, and converts the response to `JSONObject`.

-This query connects to [GitHub's GraphQL API](https://docs.github.com/en/graphql) and retrieves the name for the repos for some owner:
+This query connects to [GitHub's GraphQL API](https://docs.github.com/en/graphql) and retrieves the list of repos for the provided owner:

 ```graphql
 query FetchGitHubRepositories(